sand1k/ml_seminars_public/README.md

 ## Acknowledgements

 - Some of the material used is based on the programming assignments for the [Machine Learning online class](https://www.coursera.org/learn/machine-learning) taught by Professor Andrew Ng.
 - Python versions of the abovementioned programming assignments are based on [`dibgerge`'s](https://github.com/dibgerge/ml-coursera-python-assignments) implementation.
+- Some of the material used is based on the programming assignments for the [Machine Learning seminars class by A.V.
+Grabovoy](https://github.com/andriygav/MachineLearningSeminars)